 What you can do?

-Research the fashion forecast for next seasons and the Pantone Fashion colors report .
+Research the fashion forecast for next seasons and the Pantone Fashion colors report.
 The time spent in research is what sets apart professional designing from hobby drawing.
-An amateur just starts drawing ideas from their head.
+An amateur just starts drawing ideas from their heads.
 Professionals start drawing after hours of research!

 Q4.
 Who is your ideal client?

-Each brand has their ideal customer.
+Each brand has its ideal customer.
 The ideal customer is an imaginary persona that has a certain age, profession, interests, and lifestyle.

 Not designing for an ideal customer will lead to random designs with too little in common.
 This is a huge mistake and I see it all the time.